pyglet/pyglet/doc/programming_guide/media.rst

 distro's documentation to learn which audio back-ends you can install.

 The main downside of this driver is a limited set of features compared to other drivers.
-For pyglet versions prior to 2.0.10, there are additional considerations related to a potential crash.
+For pyglet versions lower than 2.0.10, this driver can crash under certain conditions.

 Missing features
 """"""""""""""""